 26 Da4 Chu4 (or Xu4) 大畜

-The lower: Qian (perseverance, heaven).
+The lower: Qian2 (perseverance, heaven).
 The upper: (keeping still, the mountain).

-Da Chu: large storage (like herding livestock on a large scale) and great restraint (like holding water in a dam); to enhance and discipline oneself, or to respect and develop virtuous people.
+Da Chu: large storage (like herding and raising livestock on a large scale) and great restraint (like holding water in a dam); to enhance and discipline oneself, or to respect and develop virtuous people.

 Its inner hexagram, Gui Mei (54), advises that undertaking a venture is ominous and nothing is favourable in going forth; this suggests that people should enhance and discipline themselves in hexagram Da Chu as this moment still entails a possible crisis and failure.
 Its changing hexagram is Cui (45), to gather together, signifying that elites will gather and power will converge afterward.
 Therefore hexagram Da Chu emphasises acting with the right time.
 On the other hand, after virtue has been amassed and burgeoning livestock herded, people can righteously make a living for themselves and nourish others in hexagram Yi (27).

-Text: Da Chu (large storage and great restraint).
-It is advantageous (or appropriate) to persist; not to eat at home (i.e. not to eat alone), (which is of) auspiciousness; it is instrumental in crossing a great river.
+Da Chu (large storage and great restraint): It is advantageous (or appropriate) to persist; not to eat at home (i.e. not to eat alone), which is of auspiciousness; it is instrumental in crossing a great river.

-Commentary on the text: Da Chu (large storage and great restraint); (the lower trigram Qian is) firmness and perseverance, (and the upper trigram Gen is) honesty and sincerity; (their interplay are) sparking, and increasing their virtue daily (which is the norm of Da Chu).
-(Line 6, the one of) rigidity stays above (the feminine line 5 at the king's position) symbolising (the king is in a position) to respect virtuous people, (and the upper trigram Gen) is in a position to restrain (i.e. to discipline and create a reservoir of) perseverance (of the lower trigram Qian) (which is) the great and righteous (norm of Da Chu).
-Not to eat at home (i.e. not to eat alone), (which is of) auspiciousness, (signifying) to raise virtuous people.
-It is instrumental in crossing a great river, (which is due to the fact that the host line 5 is in) correlation with heaven.
+Commentary on the text: Da Chu (large storage and great restraint): The lower trigram Qian2 is of firmness and perseverance, and the upper trigram Gen is of honesty and sincerity; their interplay sparks creating brilliant light, and renewing their virtue daily which is the norm of Da Chu.
+The one of rigidity (i.e. line 6) stays above the feminine line 5 at the king's position symbolising the king is in a position to respect virtuous people, and the upper trigram Gen is in a position to restrain (i.e. to discipline and create a reservoir of) perseverance of the lower trigram Qian2, which is the great and righteous norm of Da Chu.
+Not to eat at home (i.e. not to eat alone), which is of auspiciousness: this signifies to raise virtuous people.
+It is instrumental in crossing a great river, which is due to the fact that the host line 5 is in correlation with heaven.

 To persist in enhancing one's virtue and ability is advantageous, as is respecting virtuous and able people.
 It is auspicious not to keep what one possesses but rather share it with virtuous and able people.
 This is instrumental in overcoming difficulties to undertake what is intended.

 Masculine line 6 stays above feminine line 5, the king, and is sustained by it.
 This symbolises the king respecting virtuous people.
-Additionally line 5 correlates with line 2, the representative line of the lower trigram Qian, like trigram Gen stopping trigram Qian.
-This signifies that it is capable of gathering and restraining talented people (denoted by the masculine solidity of trigram Qian).
+Additionally line 5 correlates with line 2, the representative line of the lower trigram Qian2, like trigram Gen stopping trigram Qian2.
+This signifies that it is capable of gathering and restraining talented people (denoted by the masculine solidity of trigram Qian2).
 These are the great and righteous norms of hexagram Da Chu.

 Not eating at home means that the king should not keep the herded livestock just for himself but rather share with able and virtuous people.
 This is auspicious because more able and virtuous people will join.
 Line 5, in correlation with line 2, responds to heaven by offering able and virtuous people an avenue of unhindered development.
 Therefore, after the enhanced line 2 moves to position 5, the great river is crossed and it can undertake what is intended as illustrated below by hexagram Jia Ren (37), wherein the household will attain successful, outward development through its internal discipline.

-Commentary on the image: Heaven within the mountain, Da Chu.
-A gentleman in accordance with this acquaints himself with many sayings from antiquity and many deeds of the past in order to store up his virtue.
+Commentary on the image: Heaven within mountain: Da Chu.
+A gentleman, in accordance with this, acquaints himself with many sayings from antiquity and many deeds of the past in order to store up his virtue.